muzammil-13/MiMLRepo/README.md

-Project : Bitcoin Price Prediction using Dataset.
-Note : Model prediction for 30 days.
+Project : 🪙 Bitcoin Price Prediction using Dataset Note : Model prediction for 30 days.
 Libraries used :
     - Pandas (for data manipulation)